- Shell 100%

 proxy-uninstall

-# Then run the setup script again
+# Then re-run setup

 📊 Performance Tuning

-sysctl net.ipv4.tcp_congestion_control
+sysctl net.ipv4.tcp_congestion_control # should show: bbr

 sysctl net.core.rmem_max